PD Dr. Philipp Kirchhoff

 PD Dr. Philipp Kirchhoff is the inventor and founder of the KORING®, a ring implant to prevent parastomal hernias.
 His surgical interest focusses on the treatment of diseases of the colon, the rectum and hernia surgery.
 He is reviewer several international surgical journals and member of national and international surgical societies, such as SGC, SGVC, DHG and EHS.

-Together with his colleague Dr. Henry Hoffmann he is the founder of the Swiss Hernia Days.
+Together with his colleague PD Dr. med.
+Henry Hoffmann he is the founder of the Swiss Hernia Days.